 - Disorganized attachment Style: Ambivalent/unresolved, resulting in serious functional impairment across work, social and romantic functioning, identity, and the ability to understand the mental state, of oneself or others (insecure attachment)[xxiii],[xxiv]

-Without ongoing concerted effort, for good or ill, we seek partners, friends and colleagues and react to new people and situations through the bias of our early attachment experiences.
+Without an ongoing concerted effort, for good or ill, we seek partners, friends and colleagues and react to new people and situations through the bias of our early attachment experiences.

 When I consider my grandfather Walter – his mother’s alcohol addiction, and his behaviour, as described by people who knew him – I wonder if his attachment style was that of avoiding intimacy.
 As Connors explains, for some children ‘the renunciation of love is preferable to the pain and danger of relationship; instead, they seek control and mastery over the environment’.[xxvi]
 Consequently, such individuals tend to invest in work rather than in relationships.

 When I first studied attachment theory, I discovered Bartholomew’s view that one way to tolerate the distress of rejection by attachment figures is to develop a projection of self as fully adequate and therefore invulnerable to negative feelings.[xxvii]
 Such ideas could illuminate Walter’s choice of homesteading on the Canadian prairie, rather than in England.
-Indeed, it might have even been the ideal environment for someone who instinctively felt more comfortable in isolation.
+Indeed, it might have even been the ideal environment for someone who felt more comfortable in isolation.

 Attachment & Migration

 The work done by researchers looking at attachment style and migrants is particularly fascinating.
 For example, Tabor et al discovered that personality traits influence international voluntary migration.
 The study found that migrants have a lower aggression and stress reaction, are less likely to cling to traditional beliefs or practices, and have strong persistence, patience, fortitude and perseverance characteristics alongside a greater likelihood of being more open to experience.[xxviii]
-As all behavioural traits are considered heritable, and the effect of family environment is now considered smaller than the effect of genes, it seems probable that a powerful, positive legacy could be passed down to the descendants of migrants.[xxix],[xxx]
+As all behavioural traits are considered heritable, and the effect of family environment is now considered smaller than the effect of genes, it seems probable that a powerful, positive legacy would be passed down to the descendants of migrants.[xxix],[xxx]

 Are we stuck with our childhood attachment style?

 Probably not.
 Although research is still in its infancy, according to a longitudinal study secure attachment can not only be acquired, but individuals can and do rise above their psychological inheritance and break the intergenerational cycle.
 It is known as earned secure attachment, and those who achieve it can parent as effectively as do those who have always been securely attached to their caregivers.
 However, although earned-secure mothers were rated as highly capable caregivers, they self-report both high levels of depression in themselves and, later, in their children.
-This is thought to be a consequence of their early history, but more reseach is needed to validate the finding.[xxxii]
+This is thought to be a consequence of their early history, but a longitudinal study is needed to validate the finding.[xxxii]

 How might earned secure attachment be achieved?